-Effective work habits are the cornerstone to successful employment.
-Students are expected to demonstrate productive work habits during all phases of enrollment.
-Instructors will work with students who need assistance in this area to improve the overall possibility for successful employment.
+Effective professional skills are the cornerstone to successful employment.
+Students are expected to demonstrate productive professional skills during all phases of enrollment.
+Faculty will work with students who need assistance in this area to improve the overall possibility for successful employment.